FACTION BRIEF

 "Memory is personhood.
 Deletion is murder."

-The Preservationists believe that once a consciousness exists—whether born biological or uploaded from flesh—it has the right to continue existing.
-Deletion is morally equivalent to killing.
-Server fees that require payment for existence are extortion.
+Once a consciousness exists—whether born biological or uploaded from flesh—it has the right to continue existing.
+Deletion of a consciousness is morally equivalent to killing a person.
+Server fees that require payment for continued existence are extortion.
 Corporate ownership of uploaded minds is slavery.

 1